How to Make a Tangram Square: the Chinese Puzzle Game

 Some of the puzzles are quite easy and some would have made Einstein scratch his head!

 Let's learn about the history of the tangram.
 Then we'll look at how to make a tangram puzzle game.
-Finally, there are some popular tangram puzzle shapes for you to try to some cool resources if you want to find out more.
+Finally, there are videos of popular tangram puzzle shapes for you to try and cool resources if you want to find out more.

 Famous Tangram Players